Volvo North America chief says pushing for rapid growth in U.S.

-CHARLESTON, South Carolina (Reuters)- - Volvo Car Group aims to rebuild the brand’s U.S. sales to 100,000 vehicles a year “as soon as possible,” with help from a factory the company plans to open in 2018, its head of North American operations for said on Thursday.
+CHARLESTON, South Carolina, May 28 (Reuters)- - Volvo Car Group aims to rebuild the brand’s U.S. sales to 100,000 vehicles a year “as soon as possible,” with help from a factory the company plans to open in 2018, its head of North American operations for said on Thursday.

 Lex Kerssemakers, senior vice president of Volvo Americas and president and CEO of Volvo Cars of North America, said the automaker intends to quickly boost its U.S. annual sales from about 57,000 currently.